 When you’re done with your pre-launch checks, you can publish your store by removing your password.
 Go to Online Store > Preferences and scroll down to the ‘password protection’ section to do this.

 And that’s it!
-Your store is live — and now it’s time to turn it into a successful one.
+Your store is live and you’re ready to start selling.

 15. Develop your Shopify store further

-Once your Shopify store is live, it’s tempting to think that your e-commerce journey is over.
+Once your Shopify store is live, it’s tempting to think that your ecommerce journey is over.
 However, it’s only just beginning!
-There are a variety of things you can do to ensure that going forward, your brand new Shopify store becomes a profitable one.
+There are a variety of things you can do to ensure that going forward, your brand new Shopify store makes new customers and becomes a profitable one.

 - Add more sales channels.
 In this post I’ve walked you through setting up a standalone online store — but Shopify lets you connect your site to many other platforms, including Amazon, Etsy, Twitter (US users only for now) and Facebook.
 By listing your products on these platforms — all of which have big, existing userbases — you can extend the reach of your store considerably.
 Learn more about the other Shopify sales channels here.

 - Focus on SEO.
-Good search results are vital to getting sales, so getting the search engine optimization aspect of your Shopify store right is crucial.
+Good search results are vital to getting sales, so getting the search engine optimization aspect of your Shopify website right is crucial.
 Check out our Shopify SEO checklist here.

 - Engage in content marketing.
 Shopify stores come with a built-in blogging feature — use it to create fantastic content that attracts people to your store!
 Done well, blogging is a superb way to generate organic traffic — you can learn how to make the most of it here.

 - Enhance your store using apps.
 The Shopify app store contains a huge number of apps and integrations that let you add a wide range of features to your site.
 From marketing apps to dropshipping services to analytics tools, you’ll find a lot of useful ways to add functionality to your Shopify site in there.